 At Circle, we believe that everyone should have the opportunity to be a parent.
-We're proud to support and help HIV+ intended parents achieve their dream of parenthood safely and securely.
+We're proud to support and help HIV+ intended parents achieve their dream of parenthood through surrogacy safely and securely.

 The year the SPAR program was established.

 The number of surrogates and babies that have contracted HIV through the SPAR program.